orn8/tinfoil/README.md

 ## Contributing

-**oragne-shop** would like to get notified of issues and new shops.
+**oragne shop** would like to get notified of issues and new shops.

 If you'd like to contribute, please report an issue, or fork the repo and create a PR.